expressjs/cookie-parser/README.md

 ### cookieParser(secret, options)

-- `secret` a string used for signing cookies.
+- `secret` a string or array used for signing cookies.
 This is optional and if not specified, will not parse signed cookies.
+If a string is provided, this is used as the secret.
+If an array is provided, an attempt will be made to unsign the cookie with each secret in order.
 - `options` an object that is passed to `cookie.parse` as the second option.
 See [cookie](https://www.npmjs.org/package/cookie) for more information.
   - `decode` a function to decode the value of the cookie